rakutenanalytics/ios-rakutenanalytics/README.md

 @section analytics-advanced Advanced Usage

+@subsection analytics-app-to-web-tracking App to Web tracking You can configure the SDK to inject a special tracking cookie which allows RAT to track events between the app and in-app webviews.
+The cookie is only injected on iOS 11.0 and later versions.
+This feaure is OFF by default.
+It can be enabled by setting RAnalyticsManager::enableAppToWebTracking to true.

+@code{.swift}
+    AnalyticsManager.shared().enableAppToWebTracking = true
+@endcode

+By default the cookie's domain will be set to the top-level Rakuten domain.
+Optionally, you can set a custom domain on the tracking cookie with RAnalyticsManager::setWebTrackingCookieDomainWithBlock:

+@code{.swift}
+    AnalyticsManager.shared().setWebTrackingCookieDomain { () -> String? in
+        return ".my-domain.co.jp"
+    }
+@endcode

 @subsection analytics-batching-delay Configure the Tracker Batching Delay A @ref RAnalyticsTracker "Tracker" collects events and sends them to a backend in batches.